Listing up all your Git repos in your system using `find`

 To run this workflow, I have been using ThePrimeagen's tmux-sessionizer script.
 This script does the following:

-• Allow you to fuzzy-find the specific folder you want with fzf
+findfolders in specific directories that you specify - Allow you to fuzzy-find the specific folder you want with

-• Create a new tmux session, where you are cd into the folder you picked
+tmuxsession, where you arecdinto the folder you picked

 Its a very simple yet effective script.
 However, there is a pain-point in the script that I want to modify.
 Specifically, the issue I want to fix is step 1.